Need a Technical Website Audit? Here's Where Most People Get Stuck

 Platform Pros:

-• Can dig into the data accordingly to your experience and time scheduled
+- Can dig into the data according to your experience and time available

-• Might be good for specialized SEO teams who are already doing SEO at scale
+- May suit specialised SEO teams who are already working at scale

 Platform Cons:

-• You still need to interpret the data
+- You still need to interpret the data yourself

-• If you or your team are time-strapped you will likely end hiring help anyway
+- If you or your team are time-strapped, you will likely end up hiring help anyway

 You start by searching for SEO consultants or agencies that offer technical audits.
-There are plenty out there: each promising expertise, thorough reports, and strategic guidance.
+There are plenty out there, each promising expertise, thorough reports, and strategic guidance.
 You reach out to a few.
 Some reply with slick proposal decks and calendars to book discovery calls.
 Others take longer or need follow-up nudges.
-It's very unlikely that they won't try to sell a whole package, upsell or pitch other services during discovery calls.

 The Audit That Turns Into a Sales Funnel

-After a week or sometimes a few - the audit arrives.
+After a week or sometimes a few, the audit arrives.
 Usually a heavy PDF full of charts, technical terms, screenshots, and recommendations.
 It looks comprehensive, but it's still a lot to go through.
-Depending on an agency qualities, values and experience they may accomodate the report to your SEO knowledge level, but most of them will resuse the same template they use for other businesses.
-You start reading, but some things don’t land.
-There are bad experiences of agencies purposely not sharing all the tips and explanations to then keep you coming back to them for more, so they can sell more services in extreme cases.
-They often offer a debrief call to go thorugh the report.
+Depending on an agency's qualities, values and experience, they may tailor the report to your SEO knowledge level, but most reuse the same template they use for other businesses.
+You start reading, but some things don't land.
+There are cases of agencies deliberately not sharing all the tips and explanations so they can keep you coming back and sell more services.
+They often offer a debrief call to go through the report.

-There’s no doubt: When you find good ones - agencies know their stuff.
+There's no doubt: when you find good ones, agencies know their stuff.
 The advice is usually solid, the reports thorough, and the recommendations grounded in best practices.
-But the process is very long and expensive, on average ranging from £1,000 - £5,000 in the UK, and $2,000 - $5,500 in the US.
-What started as a “simple audit” request has now become a mini project with more decisions (and invoices) to come.
-Additionally if you are trying to for example get your website in order before a big campaign - this is defenietly not the best option.
+But the process is very long and expensive, on average ranging from £1,000 to £5,000 in the UK, and $2,000 to $5,500 in the US.
+What started as a simple audit request has now become a mini project with more decisions and invoices to come.
+Additionally, if you are trying to get your website in order before a big campaign, this is definitely not the best option.

 Agency Pros:

-• Tailored insights that go beyond surface-level platform scans (however, remember agencies are still using platforms)
+- Tailored insights that go beyond surface-level platform scans (though agencies are still using platforms themselves)

-• Direct support for follow-up questions and prioritization
+- Direct support for follow-up questions and prioritisation

 Agency Cons:

-• Complex outputs, which still require interpretation or help to implement
+- Complex outputs that still require interpretation or help to implement

-• You don't exactly know what their report will include, as they don't offer a demo like platforms
+- You don't know exactly what their report will include, as they don't offer a demo the way platforms do

 The Critical Role of Technical Website Audits